Cristopher-Cruz/Cristopher-Cruz/README.md

 ## Welcome !
-I'm a software developer with a passion for building things and learning.
+I'm a software developer with a passion for learning.

 ## My Portfolio